Brampton Wood

 About the reserve

 Brampton Wood is the second largest ancient woodland in Cambridgeshire and is at least 900 years old.
 The first records date back to the Domesday Book.
 The trees include aspen, oak, ash, field maple and birch.
-The entire wood was once clear felled and has since naturally regenerated.
 Some areas are now coppiced and provide a habitat for dormice.

 Plants to look out for include primrose, water purslane, wood spurge, common spotted orchid and devil's-bit scabious.
 Wild pear is a native but uncommon species and two specimens are found on the wood perimeter path with a number of others nearby.